zarinakolybaeva/Game-project/README.md

 The Game Catalogue app provides the following features:
 - Browse a list of games
 - View games by category
-- Access detailed information about each game
+- View games by platform

 ## Setup Instructions